x805/ONEA/README.md

  - Maturity 20 blocks

-For more information, as well as an immediately useable, binary version of the ONEA client sofware, see http://www.onea.org.
+For more information, as well as an immediately useable, binary version of the ONEA client sofware, see *to be updated*

 License
 -------